swa72/home-assistant/README.md

     * switch.shelly1_garage (opens or closes the garage)
     * binary_sensor.shelly1_garage_input (had to enable the entity manually; indicates whether garage is open or closed)
 		* cover.garage_door, see `covers.yaml`

+## Naming conventions for shelly devices
+* The shelly device itself has a name (set in the UI of the shelly)
+  * `<device-type>_location`
+  * The same name is given to the device for the static ip adress in the fritzbox
+    * `<device-type>-location`
+* Naming conventions for the channels
+  * `<device-type>_location_switch` (for the shelly1 and plugs)
+  * `<device-type>_location_<function>` (for the shelly25)
+  * note: haven't done this consistently :-/
+* How to add a new shelly?
+  * wire the shelly
+  * connect to shelly's hotspot
+  * for roller-shutter, select roller shutter
+  * calibrate
+  * connect to local WIFI
+  * set DNS in fritzbox
+  * update firmware of shelly
+  * add device name
+* I had a mess of devices and entities ...
+  * delete all shelly integrations one by one .. (after having completed the renaming orgy)
+  * restarted HA
+  * HA discovers new shelly devices and shows them with "shellyswitch25-XXX".
+As soon as you click on "Configure" it replaces the device name with the one set in the shelly directly.
+Pick the right area and you're done.
+  * watch out: if you have changed the channel names for a shelly25, the entities are named after the channel names!

+## Too many homekit bridges
+* I noticed two homekit bridges in my HA and, upon any restart, HA discovered yet another one.
+* Removed all bridges from HA
+* Deleted all bridges on the iPad
+* Restartet HA
+* Paired the bridge
+* All configuring now thru yaml
+* Re-doing the stuff is actually pretty quick